The Bureau of Investigative Journalism: Joint enterprise

 In February 2016, the UK Supreme Court ruled that the law on "joint enterprise" in murder cases, which allows for several people to be charged with the same offence even though they may have played very different roles in the crime, had been wrongly interpreted.
 This followed a long-running Bureau investigation into joint enterprise.
 The Bureau found that black British men were more than three times as likely to be serving life sentences as a result of a joint enterprise conviction than those in the prison population overall.
 Three Bureau reporters – Maeve McClenaghan, Melanie McFadyean and Rachel Stevenson – won the 2013–14 Bar Council Legal Reporting Award for the coverage.

 Europe's missing millions

 An investigation in collaboration with the Financial Times into how the European Union structural funds were used, and whether the policy was achieving what it set out to do.
 It found that millions of euros were being siphoned off by organised crime syndicates, and that money was being used to support multinational corporations instead of small and medium-sized businesses, including help to finance a British American Tobacco cigarette factory.

-The Bureau co-produced an episode of File on 4 with the BBC on the story which received the UACES Reporting Europe Prize.
+The Bureau co-produced an episode of File on 4 with the BBC on the story that received the UACES Reporting Europe Prize.